KaraniAbdellah/c-printf-scanf-project/README.md

 # `printf()` and `scanf()` in C

-This project includes custom implementations of the `printf()` and `scanf()` functions in C. For detailed information on each part of the code, please refer to the README files in the respective `printf` and `scanf` folders.

-## Contributing
+For each folder, `printf` and `scanf`, there is a README file where you can read about each part of the code and what it does.

-Contributions to the project are welcome.
-If you have suggestions, improvements, or bug fixes, feel free to get involved.
+Contributions to the projects are welcome.

     Abdellah Karani